April 16, 2021

 Copyright © Beacon Economics LLC

-Lost Jobs Recovered
+Total Jobs Recovered

 The Beacon Employment Report | Texas is a unique analysis of Texas’ employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the Labor Market Information Division of the Texas Workforce Commission to identify important changes in employment across industries and regions.
 The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from Beacon Economics.